wavenumber-eng/e/README.md

 ### zephyr

-This has the module.yml for pointing zephyr
+This has the module.yml for using in a zephyr applications